Skip to Main Content

 A subject heading is like a tag, or a label, which describes what the item (book, article, etc.) is about.

 Subject headings are useful because they provide a consistent way of describing the subject matter of the item.
-When an item is added to a database, an indexer will decide which topics are covered by the article, and choose several subject headings to apply.
+When an item is added to a database, an indexer or automated programme will decide which topics are covered by the article, and choose several subject headings to apply.

-The subject headings used are selected from a standardised list, or thesaurus; this is known as a ‘controlled vocabulary’.
-This means that all items about a particular subject would be tagged with the same, standard subject heading, regardless of the words and phrases the author used in the title or abstract.
+The subject headings are selected from a standardised list, or thesaurus; this is known as a ‘controlled vocabulary’.
+This means that all items about a particular subject are tagged with the same, standard subject heading, regardless of the words and phrases the author used in the title or abstract.

 PubMed search history showing 519 results for a search for nosebleed in the title or abstract